20 + Best Free Things to do in Rome, Italy

 13. St. Peter’s Basilica

-Another one of the best free things to do in Rome is to visit St. Peter’s Basilica, the largest church in the world.
+Another great budget-friendly thing to do in Rome is to visit St. Peter’s Basilica, the largest church in the world.
 Located in San Pietro Piazza City inside of Vatican City, you will definitely want to see this church in person!
 During your visit, you might have the opportunity to see the Pope on Sundays giving mass!

 The church started construction in 1506 and was completed in 1626.
 The inside of St. Peter’s Basilica is incredibly beautiful with artwork from Michaelangelo, covered in marble, and also has the tombs of many other popes.